berstend/puppeteer-extra/packages/plugin-proxy-router/readme.md

 ### Proxy.pac files <sup><sub>[Reference](https://developer.mozilla.org/en-US/docs/Web/HTTP/Proxy_servers_and_tunneling/Proxy_Auto-Configuration_PAC_file)</sub></sup>

-- Only supported in chromium and in headful mode
+- Only supported in chromium in headful mode
   - Despite the name (`FindProxyForURL`) can only route by host
+- Firefox supports PAC files and including the path through a pref
 - Only loaded once at browser launch, no dynamic proxies possible
 - Does not handle authentication